cyberark/conjur-base-image/phusion-ruby-fips/README.md

 1. Docker version is 17.05 or higher

-Phusion container image will be built with a three-stage process:
+The Phusion container image will be built by a three-stage process:

 1. The first stage builds the OpenSSL compiled with the FIPS 140-2 compliant OpenSSL module.
 1. The second stage builds the Ruby and Postgres client packages.